Guides & Articles

 Read the article → Before You ScanCommon Mistakes When Scanning Family Photos

-Read the article → Right After ScanningHow to Organize Scanned Family Photos in Chronological Order
+Read the article → Right After ScanningHow to Automatically Date Scanned Family Photos and Put Them in Chronological Order

 You finished scanning.
-Now thousands of photos sit in a folder, all stamped with today’s date and stacked in no particular order.
-Five steps to turn that pile of files into an archive your family can actually browse.
+Now thousands of photos sit in a folder, all stamped with today’s date in Google Photos, Apple Photos, or Immich.
+Five steps to automatically date every scan and turn the pile into a sortable family archive.

 Read the article → Once It’s OrganizedWhat to Do After Scanning Your Family Photos

-Nine concrete ways to bring scanned family photos back into daily life — living-room slideshows, printed decade books, memory interviews with elderly relatives, and gifts that make the archive matter again.
+Eight concrete ways to bring scanned family photos back into daily life: living-room slideshows, printed decade books, memory interviews with elderly relatives, and gifts that make the archive matter again.

 Read the article →Why We Write These